Airplanes dance to Budapest airport flight data, along with other relevant data. This music video contains about 20 variables.

 - Pitch of grace notes ~ Direction of change in unemployment rate

 - If a grace note is added to a beat, the pitch is chosen to be one step up or down (along the aforementioned chord) from the main pitch of the beat.
 It is one step up if the unemployment rate is going down, one step down if the unemployment rate is going up.

-In the given flight dataset, each record is a route on a month.
+In the flight dataset I used, each record is a route on a month.
 A route might have multiple flights per month.
 The variables are

 - Other city